Star Wars Episode I: Racer

 Configuration tool doesn’t allow screen mode changes:- Instead of being given a list of available screen-modes, the configuration utility just shows an empty list.
 Use our custom installer to set screen modes instead.

-Game defaults to 800×600 resolution:- Possibly related to the above, on some machines the game will not run in any other resolution.
+Game defaults to 800×600 or 640×480 resolution:- Possibly related to the above, on some machines the game will not run in any other resolution.
+Try restarting your PC and then running the game as administrator.
+You can also try clearing the virtual store section in the registry (a tutorial on how to do this is coming soon).

 Problems saving games and configuration files:- Like many old games, Star Wars Racer saves configuration files to the same directory as it is installed to.
 That means that if you install the game to your program files directory, you may have trouble saving your progress.
 Either install the game to a different directory (e.g C:\Games) or configure the permissions on the games installation folder to give you read/write access.
 A tutorial on how to do this can be found here.
 When using the games configuration tool, run it as administrator to ensure that changes get saved properly.